How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 To avoid legal troubles, any water refilling station business in the Philippines must secure the following permits/registrations:

 • Mayor’s permit – is issued by the municipal office two to three weeks from the date of application.
-You may be required to submit (a) water analysis of potability from your water source (physical, chemical, and bacteriological tests); and (b) engineering drawings signed by a sanitary engineer.
+You may be required to submit (a) a water analysis of potability from your water source (physical, chemical, and bacteriological tests); and (b) engineering drawings signed by a sanitary engineer.

 Learn More: How to Register a Business in the Philippines: The Ultimate Guide